 Kneading Bread Dough can be scary and intimidating at first.
-However, kneading dough is actually a simple and enjoyable process once you allow yourself to get comfortable with it.
-The key is to keep making bread.
+However, it is actually a simple and enjoyable process once you allow yourself to get comfortable with it.
+This post teaches How to Knead bread Dough in simple terms if you are new to making bread.

 Kneading Bread Dough

 Okay, I am not going to be too technical here for I don’t have much of that stuff either.
 Simply put and in practicality, we knead dough to transform it from its initial state, which is shaggy, sticky, messy and without form- to something that is more refined, smooth and can hold its shape together.